MohiuddinSohel/Cyber-Attack-Analyzer/README.md

 In the process of attack detection and prediction, it uses a correlation matrix among different attack techniques reported by Mitre and takes observed attack technique as input.

 ## How to Build and Run the Cyber-Attack-Analyzer
 This is a java project built on using java JDK 8.1.
+The entry point of this project is the src/TTPHunt/View.java.
+Before building and runing the code, you have to make following changes to set approprite input data file-
+ - change appropriate observed technique file name
+ - Change the attack data file which will be used to generate the attack technique correlation matrix